 Wood dust is associated with eye, nose, and throat irritation, dermatitis, and respiratory system issues including allergic reactions.
 Wood dust is also recognized as known carcinogens by the U.S. government.

 Dust collection systems, capture wood dust at the source to quickly remove it before it enters the breathing zones of woodworkers.
-A proper dust collection system allows air to be drawn from each machine to move air volume and remove wood dust, chips, and other particulates.
+A proper dust collection system allows air to be drawn from each machine to move air volume and remove wood dust, chips, and other particulate.